 Criteria for Retention in the Major

-Independent of the College retention standards, many departments require students maintain a minimum GPA of 2.0 in their majors as a criterion for remaining enrolled in that major.
-Students may be dropped from their major by their department if they fail to meet specific department benchmarks for retention in the major and/or at the end of their junior year if they do not have a 2.0 GPA in their major.
+In addition to the College retention standards, many departments require students maintain a minimum GPA of 2.0 in their majors as a criterion for remaining enrolled in that major.
+Students may be dropped from their major by their department if they fail to meet specific department standards for retention in the major and/or at the end of their junior year if they do not have a 2.0 GPA in their major.
 They may also be dropped from their major if they receive three initial grades of "D" or "E" in courses required in the major.
 Students will be informed of their status by their department.
 Students are responsible for officially changing their major after notification of not meeting required standards.
 Failure to complete necessary paperwork may result in the loss of financial aid.
 Students will not receive their degree unless they have achieved a 2.0 GPA in all work taken in their major as well as overall.
 Education and Dietetics majors are required to earn higher GPAs.
 See the department for information.

 Departments wishing to impose standards that are not a part of any course, but that are related to competence or skills needed in the program, may submit proposals for inclusion of these standards to the Curriculum Committee.

 Students must complete all required courses in the major with a minimum major GPA of 2.0 (some majors require higher GPAs).
 One half of the major must be completed with Oneonta coursework.
 The established maximum number of credits in the major may not be exceeded.
 For Adolescence Education majors, the major field is the subject area.
 Students must also complete all General Degree requirements to be awarded the major and a degree.
 All courses in the major field must be taken for a letter grade unless offered P/F only.
 Related Work is part of the major program, but is not calculated in the major GPA.